 To achieve the Agency's domestic environmental and human health objectives, the EPA will work with international partners to address international sources of pollution, as well as the impacts of pollution from the United States on other countries and the global environment.
 Pollution impacts air, water, food crops, and food chains, and can accumulate in foods such as fish.
-EPA efforts will include working with international parters to strengthen environmental laws and governance to more closely align with U.S. standards and practices and to help level the playing field for U.S. industry.
+EPA efforts will include working with international partners to strengthen environmental laws and governance to more closely align with U.S. standards and practices and to help level the playing field for U.S. industry.

 Advances in the field of information technology and social science research may offer innovative ways to promote compliance.
 EPA is partnering with states to help prepare for and use these technologies and research to carry out our statutory obligations.
-EPA also will work closely with the Environmental Council of the States (ECOS), state program associations, and individual states, tribes, and territories to implement the Administrator's vision for cooperative federalism.
+The Agency also is working with the academic community on additional research to develop innovation in promoting compliance.
+EPA also will work closely with ECOS; the National Tribal Caucus; state and tribal program associations; and individual states, tribes, and territories to implement the Administrator's vision for cooperative federalism.
 In partnership with ECOS, EPA plans to develop principles and best practices for enhancing collaboration among EPA and states on compliance assurance work.
+In addition, EPA will continue to work with ECOS, the Association of State and Territorial Solid Waste Management Officials (ASTSWMO), and individual states to develop an integrated hardware/software solution that supports documenting and conducting inspections.